kdeldycke/awesome-iam/readme.md

 - [The Beer Drinker's Guide to SAML](https://duo.com/blog/the-beer-drinkers-guide-to-saml) - SAML is arcane at times.
 A another analogy might helps get more sense out of it.

+- [The Difficulties of SAML Single Logout](https://wiki.shibboleth.net/confluence/display/CONCEPT/SLOIssues) - On the technical and UX issues of single logout implementations.

 ## Authorization

 Now that we know you are you, are you allowed to perform what you want to do?